kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

-For Pods not using ResourceClaims, not much changes. kube-controller-manager, kube-scheduler and kubelet will have additional watches for ResourceClaim, ResourceClass, and ResourcePlugin, but if the feature isn't used, those watches will not cause much overhead.
+For Pods not using ResourceClaims, not much changes. kube-controller-manager, kube-scheduler and kubelet will have additional watches for ResourceClaim, ResourceClass, and ResourceDriver, but if the feature isn't used, those watches will not cause much overhead.

-If the feature is used, ResourceClaim will be modified during Pod scheduling, startup and teardown by kube-scheduler, the third-party add-on and kubelet.
+If the feature is used, ResourceClaim will be modified during Pod scheduling, startup and teardown by kube-scheduler, the third-party resource driver and kubelet.
 Once a ResourceClaim is allocated and the Pod runs, there will be no periodic API calls.
 How much this impacts performance of the apiserver therefore mostly depends on how often this feature is used for new